um-perez-alvaro/Elements-of-Matrix-Analysis-for-Data-Science/README.md

-# Linear Algebra and Optimization for Machine Learning
+# Elements of Matrix Analysis for Data Science